AstroNvim/docs/docs/recipes/colorscheme.md

 title: Custom Colorscheme
 ---

-## Using a Custom Colorscheme Before Plugin Installed
+## Using a Custom Colorscheme

-One thing that might be an annoyance is if you are using a custom colorscheme in your user configuration and are trying to set it before the plugin is installed.
-It is recommended to add a check before setting the colorscheme in your `init.lua` file before setting it.
-For example if you want to use [Catppuccin](https://github.com/catppuccin/nvim).
-The typical way to tell AstroNvim to use a colorscheme in your `user/init.lua` file:
+Example setting a custom colorscheme with `catppuccin` in your `user/init.lua`:

 ```lua
 return {